Thraxerrrr/RavencrestCouriers/README.md

 ![alt](docs/images/raco_coop_rename.jpg)

+Hurrah!
+You're now ready to receive messages from other players.
+You'll hear the sound of a bird whenever a new message arrives.

 ### Sending messages

 To send a message, interact with the coop and make sure a bird is nested in it.